permafrost-dev/stackup/README.md

 ### Configuration: Servers

 The `servers` section of the configuration file is used to specify a list of servers processes that the application should start.
-Each server is defined by a name, a command, a cwd (current working directory), and an optional platforms field.
+Each server is defined by a `name`, a `command`, a `cwd` (current working directory), and an optional `platforms` field.

-Note that the `command` values are wrapped in double braces, which indicates that they should be interpreted as script expressions.
+Note that the `cwd` values are wrapped in double braces, which indicates that they should be interpreted as script expressions.

 ```yaml
 servers: